Note: This is an archived profile of a former U.S. Institute of Peace expert. The information is current as of the dates

-Jon Temin is a special advisor at USIP, and previously served as director of USIP’s Africa program.
+Jon Temin was a special advisor at USIP, and previously served as director of USIP’s Africa program.
 In that role he focused on Sudan, South Sudan and Somalia, while following developments elsewhere in sub-Saharan Africa.
 He travels to Sudan, South Sudan and other countries in the region frequently to assess developments and meet with government officials, civil society leaders and diplomats.
 Mr. Temin’s commentary on Africa issues has been featured by, among other outlets, the BBC, PBS, CNN, Al Jazeera, The New York Times, The Washington Post, ForeignPolicy.com, Voice of America and National Public Radio.
 He has also testified before the U.S. Senate Committee on Foreign Relations on Sudan and South Sudan.

 Prior to joining USIP in January 2009, Mr. Temin spent five years with the non-governmental organization CHF International designing development and peacebuilding programs throughout Africa and elsewhere.
 Mr. Temin is the author of numerous articles focusing on Africa, conflict and governance which have appeared in, among other publications, African Affairs, Review of African Political Economy, Journal of Peacebuilding and Development, and the Georgetown Journal of International Affairs.
 He has also authored multiple reports for USIP.
 Mr. Temin holds a B.A. from Swarthmore College and an M.A. in International Relations from The Johns Hopkins University School of Advanced International Studies.
 He is a former Fulbright Fellow in Ghana, where he worked with the Ghana Center for Democratic Development on monitoring media coverage of the 2000 elections, and is a term member of the Council on Foreign Relations.

 - “Learning from Sudan’s 2011 Referendum” (with Lawrence Woocher), USIP Special Report 303, March 2012